-The process of migrating Public Folders is a complicated one unfortunately.
-Luckily, if you are migrating from Exchange 2013 or Exchange 2016 then Microsoft has made things a bit easier for you, this is still going to be a bit of a slog to complete, but much less so than migrating from legacy versions of Exchange.
+Unfortunately, the process of migrating Public Folders is complicated.
+Luckily, if you are migrating from Exchange 2013 or Exchange 2016, then Microsoft has made things a bit easier for you, but it is still going to be a little bit tricker and more complicated to migrate Public Folders to Office 365.

-Before we get onto the Migration we need to ensure that we hit the following migration prerequisites:
+So, here in this blog, we will discuss how to migrate Public folders from Exchange 2013 or Exchange 2016 to Office 365.
+But before we get onto the migration, we need to ensure that we hit the following migration prerequisites:

-The migration process can be broken down into the following steps:
+The process to migrate Public Folders to Office 365 can be broken down into the following steps:

 Download all of the following scripts - https://www.microsoft.com/en-us/download/details.aspx?id=54855

-I would recommend that you save them all in a folder called C:\PFScripts to make following this article easier.
+I recommend saving them all in a folder called C:\PFScripts to make following this article easier.

-Only the following versions of Exchange server are supported by these scripts
+Only the following versions of the Exchange server are supported by these scripts

 Get-PublicFolder -Recurse -ResultSize Unlimited | Where {$_.Name -like "*\*" -or $_.Name -like "*/*"} | Format-List Name, Identity, EntryId